eshnish/eshnish/README.md

 ## What I’m Working On

-- Something on GenAI :)
+- Something on Linux :)
-- Experimenting with MLOps pipelines using open-source tools
-- Learning more about cloud-native observability and SRE practices

 ---